fdbresearch/FBENCH/data/retailer/schema.md

 # Relational Schema: Retailer

-We give the schemas of the 5 tables including some additional information on the domain sizes, primary keys, and whether an attribute is categorical.
+We give the schemas of the 5 relations, including some additional information on the domain sizes, primary keys, and whether an attribute is categorical.

 ## Inventory